mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 *Tentative* Interpretation:

-Since interest rate and discount rates measure the same thing, that both are both are identically weighted and that their arrows in the biplot point in the exact same direction makes sense.
-The slight negative weights associated to the number of child slaves purchased and the total number of slaves purchased makes sense since the number of slaves bought would increase as the number of child slaves are bought, we cannot make any inference about both variable’s relationships with each other and the other variables.
+Since interest rate and discount rates measure the same thing, that both are identically weighted and that their arrows in the biplot point in the exact same direction makes sense.
+The slight negative weights associated to the number of child slaves purchased and the total number of slaves purchased makes sense since the number of slaves bought would increase as the number of child slaves are bought.
+We cannot, however, make any inference about the interest rate and discount rate's relationships with the number of child slaves and  number of total slaves purchased.

 ```
 PC3: (13% variability explained)